reinteractive-open/installfest_guides/source/guides/installfest/testing_the_blog.md

 2 examples, 1 failure
 ```

 If you open `app/models/comment.rb` you'll notice that there aren't any validations on our comment model.
-If you add `validates :body, :title, presence: true` into the class so that it looks like:
+If you add `validates :body, presence: true` into the class so that it looks like:

 ```ruby
 # app/models/comment.rb